JoinCODED/flutter_m4_stateful_widget/02_Input_fields_BMI_calculator/02_TextField_widget.md

-1. To calculate the BMI, you need the user to fill two inputs: height and weight.
-To do that, use a `TextField` widget which helps you to get inputs from the user.
+To calculate the BMI, you need the user to fill two inputs: height and weight.
+To do that, use a `TextField` widget to help you get inputs from the user.

-   >
-2. Replace `// TODO: #1 Add textfield widget` with the code below:
+3. Replace `// TODO: #1 Add textfield widget` with the code below to add a `TextField` widget for the height:

 ```dart
 Container(